john-azzaro/BrewskiFecthApp/README.md

-# BrewAduApp
+# Brewski Fetch App

-## What is BrewAdu?
+## What is Brewski Featch?

-BrewAdu is a handy application that finds breweries, cideries, brewpubs, and bottleshops by state.
+Brewski Fecth is a handy application that finds breweries, cideries, brewpubs, and bottleshops by:
+* state

 ## What technologies does BrewAdu use?